Shohojdhara/atomix/docs/README.md

 ### 🎨 Design Tokens
 The foundation - colors, spacing, typography, and design principles.

+### 🏗️ Layouts
+Powerful layout system with grid, masonry, and responsive patterns.

 ### 🏗️ Styles System
 CSS architecture, utilities, and customization using ITCSS methodology.